Android HIV: A Study of Repackaging Malware for Evading Machine-Learning Detection: Attack on MaMaDroid

 \subsection{Experiment Settings}

 The experiments to be presented in the following two subsections evaluate the effectiveness of crafted adversarial examples.
-More specifically, we are going to answer the following two questions: 1) can the modified malware sample effectively evade from the targeted detector? and 2) can the modification be easily applied to the original APK?
-For the convenience of experiments, we built MaMaDroid based on the source code that the authors published in their online repository\footnote{https://bitbucket.org/gianluca\_students/mamadroid\_code}.
+More specifically, we are going to answer the following two questions: 1) can the modified malware sample effectively evade from the target detector? and 2) can the modification be easily applied to the original APK?
+For the convenience of experiments, we built MaMaDroid based on the source code that the authors published online\footnote{https://bitbucket.org/gianluca\_students/mamadroid\_code}.